AlexandraNayanzina/Stepik_course_run_test_for_different_languages/README.md

 # Stepik_course_run_test_for_different_languages
-Test run for different languages (the language parameter is taken from command line)
+Test runs for different languages (the language parameter is taken from command line)